3 cheese mac and cheese

 I’ve found that adding a few different cheeses usually adds loads of flavour and you don’t have to use too much.
 I try to use the best strong cheese I can find.
 Extra Mature cheddar, gorgonzola, goat’s cheese and gruyere are all good.
 For this I used a fabulous Goat’s Cheddar I bought at the Women’s show this weekend.
-I also used some pecorino and a tiny bit of gorgonzola.
-Oh and the Mozzarella on top, so actually this is a 4-cheese mac ‘n cheese.
+I also used some pecorino and a tiny bit of gorgonzola in my 3 cheese mac and cheese.
+Oh and the Mozzarella on top, so actually this is a 4-cheese mac and cheese.
 Chunks of Feta or Haloumi would also be super yum in this.

 Serves 8 (Freeze the left overs)